Dave Gelly

-Dave Gelly MBE (born 28 January 1938) is a British jazz critic.
-A long-standing contributor to The Observer, he was named Jazz Writer of the Year in the 1999 British Jazz Awards.
-Gelly is also a jazz saxophonist and broadcaster, presenting a number of shows for BBC Radio 2 including Night Owls for much of the 1980s.
+David "Dave" Gelly MBE (born 28 January 1938) is a British jazz critic and musician.
+A long-standing contributor to newspaper The Observer, he was honoured at the 1999 British Jazz Awards as "Jazz Writer of the Year".
+Gelly is a jazz saxophonist and broadcaster, presenting a number of shows for BBC Radio 2 including Night Owls for much of the 1980s.

 Biography

+Early life

 Gelly was born in Bexleyheath, Kent, on 28 January 1938, and grew up in south London.
+He attended St Dunstan's College, and won a scholarship to read English under F. R. Leavis at Downing College, Cambridge.

+Career

-He attended St Dunstan's College, Catford, and won a scholarship to read English under F. R. Leavis at Downing College, Cambridge.
-Gelly played with Art Themen and Lionel Grigson in the Cambridge University band, and from the mid-1960s co-led his own quartets and quintets with Frank Ricotti, with Jeff Scott, and with Barbara Thompson.
+Gelly played with Art Themen, George Walden and Lionel Grigson in the Cambridge University band, and from the mid-1960s co-led his own quartets and quintets with Frank Ricotti, with Jeff Scott, and with Barbara Thompson.

 Gelly was a member of the New Jazz Orchestra, directed by Neil Ardley, which also featured Ian Carr, Jon Hiseman, Barbara Thompson, Mike Gibbs, Don Rendell, and Trevor Tomkins.

-Gelly was a teacher during the 1960s and 1970s at William Penn School, Dulwich.
+Gelly was also a teacher during the 1960s and 1970s at William Penn School, Dulwich.